tomimick/restpie3/README.md

     docker exec -it restpie-dev bash -l -c 'python /app/scripts/dbmigrate.py'

-If all went OK, RESTPie3 + Redis are running and you should be able to list the REST API at http://localhost:8100/api/list
+If all went OK, RESTPie3, SQLite and Redis are running and you should be able to list the REST API at http://localhost:8100/api/list

 The SQLite database is empty at this point so empty lists are returned from